kevinolega/minimalchanges/_posts/2012-05-13-before-minimal-changes.md

 I read Rich Dad Poor Dad and Secrets of The Millionaire Mind and I want to be ultra successful.

-The idea is to build up large amounts of assets and passive income so I'm free to travel, marry Ish, slack off and help people become successful.
+The idea is to build up large amounts of assets and passive income so I'm free to travel, slack off and help people become successful.

 I believe that will power and never giving up is a key factor in success.
 That's why I'm willing to learn the skills to be financially successful.
 After all when I get all the money I need I'll be okay right?